sonertari/UTMFW/README.md

 	+ Update the links under cd/amd64/X.Y/packages/ with the OpenBSD packages saved under PKG_CACHE

+	+ Keep the links for
+		+ blacklists.tar.gz
+		+ clamavdb.tar.gz
+		+ snortrules.tar.gz
+		+ imspector
+		+ p3scan
+		+ smtp-gated
+		+ snortips
+		+ sslproxy
+		+ snort
+		+ e2guardian
+		+ libevent, if not using the OpenBSD package

 - Update meta/install.sub:
     + Update the versions of the packages listed in THESETS

 - Make release(8):
     + Extract src.tar.gz and and sys.tar.gz under /usr/src/
     + Apply the patches under openbsd/utmfw
+	+ Update the sources with the stable branch changes if any
 	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast computer
-		+ Use the dest and rel folders created above: `export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/`
 		+ Build the kernel and reboot
-		+ Build the system
+		+ Build the base system
-		+ Make the release
+		+ Make the release, use the dest and rel folders created above: `export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/`
     + Copy the install sets under /dest/rel/ to ~/OpenBSD/X.Y/amd64/

 - Update the install sets: